scalableminds/webknossos/docs/sharing.md

 ## Dataset Sharing

 Dataset sharing allows outside users to view your datasets and segmentation layers within webKnossos.
-Shared resources can be accessed the through direct URL or can be featured on a spotlight gallery for showcasing your work.
+Shared resources can be accessed through a direct URL or can be featured on a spotlight gallery for showcasing your work.
 [Please contact us](mailto:hello@scalableminds.com) to feature your dataset on https://demo.webknossos.org.

 Sharing a dataset is useful for multiple scenarios:
 - You recorded a novel microscopy dataset and want to include links to it in your paper or for reviewers.
-Use wklink.org to shorten these URLs.
+Use wklink.org to shorten these URLs, e.g. https://wklink.org/5386 ([contact us](mailto:hello@scalableminds.com)).
 - You created an interesting, highly-accurate segmentation layer for an existing dataset and want to share it for your publication.
-- You have worked and published several datasets over the years and want to have a single gallery for all you public datasets.
+- You have worked and published several datasets over the years and want to have a single gallery for all your public datasets.

 webKnossos shares datasets publicly (everyone can view them without any login) or privately (a login or special URLs are required to view the link).

 ### Private Sharing for Review
-A privately shared dataset can only be accessed from outside your using the correct URL.
+A privately shared dataset can only be accessed from outside users your using the correct URL.
 A unique authentification token is part of the URL so anyone with this URL has access rights for viewing the dataset.
 The dataset is NOT featured publicly anywhere else on your webKnossos instance.

-Private sharing is useful for giving outsider users (reviewers, editors, journalists etc.) an opportunity to look at your data without having to publish it publicly.
+Private sharing is useful for giving outside users (reviewers, editors, journalists etc.) an opportunity to look at your data without having to publish it publicly.

 To share a dataset privately, follow these steps: